kebochig/-udacity-data-warehouse-project/README.md

-# Data Warehouse with AWS Redshift
+# Data Warehouse on the Cloud (AWS Redshift)

-Project scenario: A startup called Sparkify has grown their user base and song database and want to move their data process onto the cloud.
+Intriduction: A startup called Sparkify has grown their user base and song database and want to move their data process onto the cloud.
 Their data resides in AWS S3 including user activity logs and song metadata in *JSON* format.<br/>

 ## Business Process / Data Requirements